Liam Fontaine

-Liam Vaughan Henry Fontaine (born 7 January 1986) is an English footballer who plays as a defender for Scottish League One side Edinburgh.
-He has previously played in the English leagues for Fulham, Yeovil Town and Bristol City, and in the Scottish leagues for Kilmarnock, Hibernian, Ross County and Dundee.
+Liam Vaughan Henry Fontaine (born 7 January 1986) is an English former professional footballer who played as a defender.
+He has previously played in the English leagues for Fulham, Yeovil Town and Bristol City, and in the Scottish leagues for Kilmarnock, Hibernian, Ross County, Dundee and Edinburgh City.
+Fontaine retired in 2024, having compiled a lengthy and successful career of over 550 appearances and honours such as the Scottish Cup with Hibernian.

 Career

 Fulham

 Fontaine, who was a youth player at Fulham, represented England at under-16 and under-17 level.
 Fontaine spent some time at Yeovil Town in the first part of the 2004–05 season.
 His loan move was initially for a single month, but was later extended by a further two months.
 He made a couple of first team appearances for Fulham in January 2005.
 His debut came in a Premier League game against Southampton at St. Mary's on 5 January, which was drawn 3–3.
 He enjoyed a further loan spell in the latter part of the 2004–05 season with Kilmarnock in the Scottish Premier League.